-The Bambuterol works by relaxing the muscles in the walls of the airways.
-This opens the airways and makes breathing easier.
+Bambuterol is a bronchodilator.
+It works by relaxing the muscles in the airways and widens airways.
+This makes breathing easier.

 - Take bambuterol tablets shortly before bedtime.

 - Caution should be exercised in patients with history of diabetes, thyroid disease, high blood pressure, heart disease, problems of liver or kidneys, family history of glaucoma (increased pressure in the eye).

 - You should continue taking the medication after the start of treatment with bambuterol, even if the asthma symptoms diminish.